 Here’s why you shouldn’t spend money on a fleet management system whose data is unusable by other parts of the business.

 It’s about more than knowing where your engineers are.
 A surprising fact: Tracking your vehicles, and analysing the data with an integrated fleet management system, actually boosts your engineers’ engagement.

 The short answer is no: Teletrac Navman’s research shows that only 50% of respondents are currently evaluating and benchmarking driver performance, and only 20% are monitoring vehicle data.
 Read more results in this post.

 On the Road to a Paperless Business

-These resources on going paperless on the road will get you on your way to a fully automated 2019.
-Be sure to download our free checklist 10 Steps to Level Up Your Field Service Business in 2019 below for more details on how to skyrocket your business using digital tools in the new year.
+These resources on going paperless on the road will get you on your way to becoming fully automated.
+Be sure to download our free checklist 10 Steps to Level Up Your Field Service Business in 2020 below for more details on how to skyrocket your business using digital tools in the new year.